eternaltyro/bureaucracy-survival/India/README.md

 - Add Rental Agreement template

 ### Rent Receipt Tips
-- If rent payed by tenant per month exceeds Rs.
+- If rent paid by tenant per month exceeds Rs.
 1,00,000 per year, then the property owners' PAN Card must be mentioned in the Rent Receipt.
   Fearing income-tax, property owners in many places refuse to make formal binding agreements mentioning the 'actual' rent they charge for